Cuberick-Orion/Cuberick-Orion.github.io/src/pages/about_main.md

 ---

 I am a research fellow at the [Centre for Augmented Reasoning](https://www.adelaide.edu.au/aiml/car), Australian Institute for Machine Learning (AIML) at the University of Adelaide, working with [Prof. Anton Van Den Hengel](https://researchers.adelaide.edu.au/profile/anton.vandenhengel).
-My research focuses on multi-modal learning, primarily, vision-and-language.
+My current research focuses on music generation and multi-modal learning.